-NO jewelry, rings or bracelets are allowed.
+Modest jewelry is allowed.
+If jewelry is deemed inappropriate, the student will be asked to remove it and not wear it in the future.
 Girls may wear earrings covering the earlobe, but dangling earring are not allowed.
 Large earrings can be a safety issue.
 Multiple piercings are prohibited.
-Boys may not wear earrings or cover any piercings.
+Boys may not wear earrings.